plastic surgery in Monroeville, pennsylvania

 When Do Lipomas Require Treatment?

 Most lipomas do not require treatment because they are easy to conceal, do not pose medical risk, and are painless.
 However, this does not apply to all lipomas.
-If the lipoma presses on a nerve, for example, it can become painful.
+For example, if multiple lipomas or the lipoma presses on a nerve, it can become painful.
 You can also choose to have a lipoma removed for cosmetic reasons, which is especially common for patients who develop a lipoma in a prominent area or have a lipoma that grows to a larger size.
-Finally, it’s best to have a doctor examine a lipoma even if it does not cause uncomfortable symptoms and you are not sure you want to have it removed, because in rare cases the growth may actually be harmful or cancerous.
+Finally, it’s best to have a doctor examine a lipoma even if it does not cause uncomfortable symptoms and you are not sure you want to undergo a surgical procedure, because in rare cases, the growth may actually be harmful or cancerous.

 “Best doctor best staff they are all wonderful and treat you with the upmost respect.
 Dr. Falcon knows what he's doing and does a fantastic job.
 I would never go anywhere else and highly recommend Dr. Falcon and his staff to anyone!”